Two causes of our greatest problems: The uninformed and the misinformed

 Fortunately, there is a third smaller, but salient group: The informed.
 These individuals are not pompous intellectuals, academics, journalists, or scientists you may expect.
 Instead, a marked distinction of a genuinely informed individual is their depth of perception and humility.

 Ironically, the informed are wise enough to realize how little they know – a rather unique concept in the age of self-proclaimed “experts.”
-As Will Durant said, “Education is a progressive discovery of our own ignorance.”
-But this awareness is not disheartening to an informed individual.
+As Will Durant said, But this awareness is not disheartening to an informed individual.
 In fact, here again is another distinction.
 This awareness of ignorance actually inspires an unquenchable curiosity to learn more with an open mind.

 While the informed will kindly offer their perspectives, they refrain from jumping to conclusions; they reexamine their sources; and they consistently challenge their beliefs and assumptions about themselves, others, and the world they live in.
 These are the people this world longs for.